Distributed Computing in the Asynchronous LOCAL model: Introduction

 Moreover, the \local\/ model can be further simplified.
-Indeed, as pointed out in~\cite{L92}, a $t$-round algorithm in the \local\/ model can be simulated by another $t$-round algorithm which proceeds in two phases: first, each node collects all the data present at the nodes at distance at most $t$ around it, and, second, each node individually simulates the behavior of the original algorithm, without communication.
-In other words, a $t$-round algorithm in the \local\/ model can simply be viewed as a function from the ball $B_G(v,t)$ of radius $t$ around every node $v$ in $G$ to the output set.
+Indeed, as pointed out in~\cite{L92}, a $t$-round algorithm $\cA$ in the \local\/ model can be simulated by another $t$-round algorithm $\cB$ which proceeds in two phases: first, each node collects all the data present at the nodes at distance at most $t$ around it, and, second, each node individually simulates the behavior of the original algorithm $\cA$, without communication.
+In other words, a $t$-round algorithm in the \local\/ model can simply be viewed as a function from the ball $B_G(v,t)$ of radius $t$ around every node $v$ in $G$, to the output set.
+That is, a $t$-round algorithm in the \local\/ model can merely be viewed as:

 This vision of the \local\/ model considerably simplifies the design of algorithms, and the analysis of the complexity of the problems.
-This probably explains why the \local\/ model has been legitimately extensively used for a quater of a century (see~\cite{S13} for a survey, and~\cite{BEG18,CLP18,CPS17,FHK16,GKM17,HSS18} for a non-exhaustive selection of more recent results).
+This probably explains why the \local\/ model has been legitimately extensively used for a quarter of a century (see~\cite{S13} for a survey, and~\cite{BEG18,CLP18,CPS17,FHK16,GKM17,HSS18} for a non-exhaustive selection of more recent results).